deepset-ai/haystack-tutorials/Contributing.md

 ## Contributing Edits or New Tutorials

 All of the Haystack tutorials live in the `tutorials` folder in this repo.
-Each tutorial is an interactive `.ipynb` file that you can run on Google Colab, too.
-For each `.ipynb` file, we also generate a Markdown file to accompany it.
+Each tutorial is an interactive `.ipynb` file and we generate a Markdown file to accompany it.

 Here's what you need to do to add or edit tutorials 👇: